-Our calculations indicated that the FNP is not projected to be depleted, so the Municipal Bond Index Rate is not used in the determination of the SEIR for either the calculation of the TPL at June 30, 2018 or June 30, 2019.
-The SEIR at both the Prior Measurement Date and current Measurement Date is 7.75%, the long-term assumed rate of return on investments.
+Our calculations indicate that the FNP is not projected to be depleted, so the Municipal Bond Index Rate is not used in the determination of the SEIR for either the calculation of the TPL at June 30, 2019 or June 30, 2020.
+The SEIR at the Prior Measurement Date was 7.75% and is 7.50% at the current Measurement Date.
 Please see Paragraph 31.b.(1) for more explanation of the development of the SEIR.